 - Communication Skills and Arts Program

-- Teaches college writing courses in a innovative and student-centered manner through reading and writing assignments relevant to the people of African descent.
+- Teaches college writing courses in an innovative and student-centered manner through reading and writing assignments relevant to the people of African descent.